Level of Study

 Forms of Assessment

-Examination support materials: Non-programmable calculator, according to model listed in faculty regulations.
+Non-programmable calculator, according to the faculty regulation

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.

 Examination both spring semester and autumn semester.
 In semesters without teaching the examination will be arranged at the beginning of the semester.